ankitaykher/Assignment1-Concepts-of-Operating-Systems-Linux-Commands-/README.md

 4) While setting permissions with chmod, I first tried chmod 777 and gave unnecessary permissions.
 Later, I corrected it to chmod 744 to follow the requirement.
 5)While using nano editor, I accidentally replaced the whole file content and struggled with saving/exiting.
 After a few tries, I learned the proper shortcut (CTRL+O and CTRL+X).

+Problem 2: Read the instructions carefully and answer accordingly.
+If there is any need to insert some data then do that as well.
+a.
+Suppose you have a file named "data.txt" containing important information.
+Display the first 10 lines of this file to quickly glance at its contents using a comman

+ls                               // list the file check for data.txt file head data.txt                  //display the first command file

+b.
+Now, to check the end of the file for any recent additions, display the last 5 lines of "data.txt" using another command ls                         // check file tail -n5 data.txt         //with this command you can display last five lines

+c.
+In a file named "numbers.txt," there are a series of numbers.
+Display the first 15 lines of this file to analyze the initial data set.

+touch numbers.txt                                                               // make a file
+echo -e "1\n2\n3\n4\n5\n6\n7\n8\n9\n10\n11\n12\n13\n14\n15\n16" > numbers.txt  // via echo comand you can add 1 to 15 lines in numbers.txt file
+head -n 15 numbers.txt                                                         // you can see the save 15 command which you add  txt file

+d.
+To focus on the last few numbers of the dataset, display the last 3 lines of "numbers.txt". ls // check file

+tail -n3 nubers.txt       // last 3 line display

+e.
+Imagine you have a file named "input.txt" with text content.
+Use a command to translate all lowercase letters to uppercase in "input.txt" and save the modified text in a new file named "output.txt."

+touch input.txt                                // create file
+vi input.txt                                  // use vi editor for add content esc                                         // for exit wq                                         // save and quit from editor cat                                      // display content which i add on input.txt file tr 'a-z' 'A-Z' < input.txt > output.txt //  tr for use character translate 'a-z'                                  // which letter you need to convert 'A-Z'                                 //uppercase letters to convert to
+< input.txt                          // This takes the content from input.txt.
+> output.txt                        // This saves the converted content into output.txt.

+f.
+In a file named "duplicate.txt," there are several lines of text, some of which are   duplicates.
+Use a command to display only the unique lines from "duplicate.txt."

+cd LinuxAssignment            // Navigate to the LinuxAssignment dir

+touch duplicate.txt          //Create an empty file named duplicate.txt

+Ankita is a unique girl      // add content this is the duplicate data this is the duplicate data esc

+wq // save and quit

+sort duplicate.txt | uniq -u   // Sort the content of duplicate.txt and pipe it to uniq -u to display only unique lines that occur once

+g.
+In a file named "fruit.txt," there is a list of fruits, but some fruits are repeated.
+Use a command to display each unique fruit along with the count of its occurrences in "fruit.txt."

+touch frouit.txt            //create file

+vi fruit.txt               // add content

+sort fruit.txt | uniq -c // Use a command to display each unique fruit along with the count of its occurrences in "fruit.txt."

 #Repository Contents
 1) Assignment1_Solution.pdf → Detailed documentation with commands and outputs
 2) README.md → challenges, and repository note